xpack-dev-tools/docus-mock-xpack/docusaurus/docs/install.md

 ### Unpack

-To manually install the xPack Ninja Build, unpack the archive and copy it into the `%USERPROFILE%\AppData\Roaming\xPacks\ninja-build` (for example `C:\Users\ilg\AppData\Roaming\xPacks\ninja-build`) folder;
+To manually install the xPack Docus Mock, unpack the archive and copy it into the `%USERPROFILE%\AppData\Roaming\xPacks\ninja-build` (for example `C:\Users\ilg\AppData\Roaming\xPacks\ninja-build`) folder;